Ruling party MPAs to get Rs100m uplift funds each

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: Pakistan Tehreek-e-Insaf led coalition government in Punjab has decided to allocate Rs100million to each ruling alliance member The government has also sought proposals for development schemes fromthe assembly members A senior PTI leader told a private TV channel the members had submitted their proposals,but funds could not be released until now due to poor financial situation He said the PTI had also planned to bring changes to the local government setup,as Pakistan Muslim League-
+LAHORE: Pakistan Tehreek-e-Insaf led coalition government in Punjab has decided to allocate Rs100 million to each ruling alliance member.
+The government has also sought proposals for development schemes from the assembly members.

-LAHORE: Pakistan Tehreek-e-Insaf led coalition government in Punjab has decided to allocate Rs100million to each ruling alliance member The government has also sought proposals for development schemes fromthe assembly members A senior PTI leader told a private TV channel the members had submitted their proposals,but funds could not be released until now due to poor financial situation He said the PTI had also planned to bring changes to the local government setup,as Pakistan Muslim League-
+LAHORE: Pakistan Tehreek-e-Insaf led coalition government in Punjab has decided to allocate Rs100 million to each ruling alliance member.
+The government has also sought proposals for development schemes from the assembly members.